TrumpRX.gov Brings Lower Drug Prices for Key West Working Families

 Staff Writer

-Keys Patriot Alliance Wants Equal Enforcement of HARC Guidelines: The rainbow fence controversy now facing Key West did not appear out of nowhere.
-It emerged at a moment when public trust in local government was already strained and scrutiny of City Hall was unusually intense.
+City of Key West HARC Enforcement is Selective: The rainbow fence controversy now facing Key West did not appear out of nowhere.
+It emerged at a moment when public trust in local government was already strained.
+Scrutiny of City Hall was unusually intense already.
+Now, there is conflict again over why the City of Key West is selectively enforcing their own HARC guidelines.

 Liana Gonzalez-Blanco